Dg-separable dg-extensions: Introduction

 We define in this paper a differential graded separability, asking simply that the splitting of the multiplication map is a map of differential graded bimodules.
-We use the classification from \cite{dgfields} to show that a field extension between two graded-commutative acyclic dg-division rings is separable if the extension of cycles is separable graded-separable.
+We use the classification from \cite{dgfields} to show that a field extension between two graded-commutative acyclic dg-division rings is dg-separable if the extension of cycles is graded-separable.
 In characteristic different from $2$, the converse also holds.
 Further, we show that in characteristic different from $2$ an extension of dg-division algebras from an algebra with differential $0$ to an acyclic algebra is never separable.
 We finally note that a dg-extension $(A,d_A)\ra (B,d_B)$ where $(A,d_A)$ is acyclic implies that $(B,d_B)$ is acyclic as well.
 This gives a complete picture of separability of extensions of graded commutative dg-division algebras in characteristic different from $2$.
 The results are displayed in Theorem~\ref{maintheorem}.

-In general, we show that a dg-extension $\varphi:(A,d_A)\ra (B,d_B)$ is dg-separable if and only if there is an element $\omega\in\ker(d_{B\otimes_AB})$ with $b\omega=\omega b$ for all $b\in B$ and mapping to $1$ under the multiplication map $B\otimes_AB\ra B$.
+In general, we show that a dg-extension $\varphi:(A,d_A)\ra (B,d_B)$ is dg-separable if and only if there is a homogeneous element $\omega\in\ker(d_{B\otimes_AB})$ of degree $0$ with $b\omega=\omega b$ for all $b\in B$ and mapping to $1$ under the multiplication map $B\otimes_AB\ra B$.
 We show in Theorem~\ref{relativelysplit} that this then implies that a short exact sequence of dg-modules over $(B,d_B)$ if and only if the restriction to $(A,d_A)$ splits.
-A special case is when $d_A=0$ and $A$ is a graded-division ring.
-This then implies that $(B,d_B)$ is acyclic and $\ker(d_B)$ is graded-semisimple.
-We further mention that our concept of dg-separability gives that the restriction functor is a separable functor in the sense of Nastasescu, van den Bergh and van Oystaen~\cite{NastacescuvdBerghvOystaen}.
+We further mention that our concept of dg-separability gives that the restriction functor is a separable functor in the sense of N\u ast\u asescu, van den Bergh and van Oystaeyen~\cite{NastacescuvdBerghvOystaen}.

 The paper is organised as follows.
 In Section~\ref{dgdivisioalgebrasrevis} we recall results from \cite{dgfields} concerning dg-division rings as far as they are relevant for this work.
 Section~\ref{dgseparbilitysect} then gives the definition of a dg-separable extension.
 In Section~\ref{dgseparablefieldextension} we completely classify dg-separable dg-extension of graded-commutative dg-division rings, which includes our first main result Theorem~\ref{maintheorem}.
 Finally, Section~\ref{generalpropertiesofdgseparableext} shows the second main result Theorem~\ref{relativelysplit}.